packit/packit.dev/content/packit-as-a-service/_index.md

 ### How to re-trigger Packit Service actions in your pull request?

-Packit Service is able to trigger a pull request comments and reacts on them.
+Packit Service is able to trigger new builds based on a specific pull request comment.
 If you want to test the pull request is still buildable by Packit Service in COPR repository, add a comment `/packit copr-build` into your pull request and Packit Service triggers it and builds the code from the pull request in COPR repository.